eventnetusa/eventnet/src/_work/3-lacroix.md

 ---
 client: LaCroix Sparkling Water
 headline: Fall Guerilla Sampling Program
-subheadline: EventNetUSA is putting LaCroix in the hands of targeted consumers around the country
+subheadline: 'For over 11 years, LaCroix Sparkling Water has entrusted EventNetUSA to place their product in the hands of consumers using street team sampling, tradeshow exhibiting, and mobile marketing programs.'
 hero_image_path: /uploads/lacroix-case-1.jpg
 type: street team
 cta: Want to put your brand in the hands of consumers?